rewhowe/snapdragon/documentation/about.md

 * From **Perl**: like the special variable `$_`, when looping, the current loop value is always assigned to それ.
 Similarly, returns and some calls to built-in functions can omit a target variable and それ will be used implicitly.

 * From **Ruby**: you can suffix a `?` to the end of any variable or function call to have its value or return value cast to a boolean, similar to Ruby's convention of appending a question mark to functions to imply the return of a boolean.
-In Ruby, appending a `!` to a function often means to call its "mutating" variant, however certain functions (such as `gsub`) will throw an error if there is no match, instead of the non-`!` variant simply returning `nil`.
-Likewise, addressing arrays or hashes with non-existent keys return `nil` instead of throwing an error.
-I've combined these two concepts so that all errors are suppressed (exceptional functions return null), but appending a `!` will allow errors to propagate.

 General concepts: